 SUMMARY: This section outlines the procedures and criteria used by the Work Center Purchases Committee to qualify Work Centers and establish a product schedule pursuant to 5 MRSA 1826-A,B,C,D.

 Section 1.
 Definitions

-- Disabled person: "Disabled person" means an individual who has a physical or mental disability which substantially limits one or more major life activities, has a record of such impairment or is perceived to have such an impairment.
+- Persons with disabilities: "Persons with disabilities" means individuals who have a physical or mental impairments that substantially limit one or more major life activities, have a record of those impairments or are perceived to have those impairments.

 - Committee: "Committee", unless otherwise specified shall refer to the Work Center Purchases Committee.

 Section 2.
 Qualification Procedures

 - Work Center Qualification

 - Work Center must meet all criteria of committee.
 To be qualified